John Nichols (Worcestershire cricketer): Later cricket career

 Following the war he became a cricket coach.
 Michael Falcon, Norfolk's captain and dominant player of the era, identified Nichols whilst he was coaching at Bishop's Stortford College.
 Nichols was recruited by Falcon, and from 1921 until 1931 he played regular Minor Counties cricket for Norfolk, becoming the county's professional.
-(Note: Norfolk normally employed a professional cricket on a paid contract to play for and coach the side.
-Nichols was not always the only professional employed by the side at the time.)
-The Norfolk side of the time was considered strong enough by The Cricketer to be close to first-class standard, (Note: Discussions were held about elevating Norfolk to the County Championship―the major first-class cricket competition in England.
+(Note: Norfolk normally employed a professional cricket on a paid contract to play for and coach the team.
+Nichols was not always the only professional employed by the team at the time.)
+The Norfolk team of the time was considered strong enough by The Cricketer to be close to first-class standard, (Note: Discussions were held about elevating Norfolk to the County Championship―the major first-class cricket competition in England.
 The county club decided not to pursue first-class status, although opinions were divided about whether to do so.
-During the 1920s, Pelham Warner, an influential figure in the organisation of cricket in the country, suggested a plan whereby either Norfolk or Buckinghamshire might be added to the Championship.) and Nichols was an important element of the side: in 1922 he took 39 wickets and scored 433 runs as Norfolk finished runners-up in the Minor Counties Championship, narrowly losing the final challenge match of the season to Buckinghamshire at the County Ground, Lakenham in Norwich.
-(Note: Because not every side played each other, the two sides which finished top of the Minor Counties Championship table played a single challenge match to determine the Minor Counties Champion.
+During the 1920s, Pelham Warner, an influential figure in the organisation of cricket in the country, suggested a plan whereby either Norfolk or Buckinghamshire might be added to the Championship.) and Nichols was an important element of the team: in 1922 he took 39 wickets and scored 433 runs as Norfolk finished runners-up in the Minor Counties Championship, narrowly losing the final challenge match of the season to Buckinghamshire at the County Ground, Lakenham in Norwich.
+(Note: Because not every team played each other, the two teams which finished top of the Minor Counties Championship table played a single challenge match to determine the Minor Counties Champion.
 Norfolk headed the table, but lost the challenge match by eight runs.)
-As one of the Norfolk side's most talented cricketers he had to play as a wicket-keeper at times as none of the county's other players were capable of keeping wickets effectively to the bowling of Falcon, an extremely fast bowler at Minor County level, even at this stage in his career.
+As one of the Norfolk team's most talented cricketers he had to play as a wicket-keeper at times as none of the county's other players were capable of keeping wickets effectively to the bowling of Falcon, an extremely fast bowler at Minor County level, even at this stage in his career.